wwchan29/20CS047/README.md

 ## Installation and Setup Guide
+There are two methods to install and setup the application:

+Method (1):

 1.Download the source code zip files from FYPMS Media / Clone the source code zip files from Github and unzip the files